 - Development of a room-and-pillar mining sequence to control the roof and delay the onset of instability until mining operations could be completed in an extremely brittle and stiff polyhalite orebody.

 - Development of a unique mechanistic approach to plug design for sealing historic mine entries within the basin of a large tailings impoundment.

 2019 RMCMI Tri-State Regional Meeting

-Dr. Susan Patton, P.E., will be attending the 2019 RMCMI Tri-State Regional Meeting, August 7–8, 2019 in Sheridan, Wyoming.
-On Wednesday, August 7th from 8am to 4pm, she will be teaching a short course on the new U.S. SEC’s S-K 1300 Requirements for Mining Property Disclosures of Reserves including Technical Reports.
+Dr. Susan Patton, P.E., attended the 2019 RMCMI Tri-State Regional Meeting, August 7–8, 2019 in Sheridan, Wyoming.
+On Wednesday, August 7th from 8am to 4pm, she taught a short course on the new U.S. SEC’s S-K 1300 Requirements for Mining Property Disclosures of Reserves including Technical Reports.

 AEG 62nd Annual Meeting

-Vanessa Santos and Ben Haveman will be attending Association of Environmental & Engineering Geologists (AEG) 62nd Annual Meeting, September 17–22, 2019 in Asheville, NC at the Renaissance Asheville (https://www.aegannualmeeting.org/registration)
+Vanessa Santos and Ben Haveman attended the Association of Environmental & Engineering Geologists (AEG) 62nd Annual Meeting, September 17–22, 2019 in Asheville, NC at the Renaissance Asheville (https://www.aegannualmeeting.org/registration)

-The meeting is a joint meeting between AEG and the 55th Forum on the Geology of Industrial Minerals. (https://fgiminc.com/2019/03/30/55th-forum-asheville-nc/).
-Vanessa will be giving a presentation on Friday, September 20th at 1:20pm at the FGIM Symposium titled:
+The meeting was a joint meeting between AEG and the 55th Forum on the Geology of Industrial Minerals. (https://fgiminc.com/2019/03/30/55th-forum-asheville-nc/).
+Vanessa gave a presentation on Friday, September 20th at 1:20pm at the FGIM Symposium titled: